 When we were at the Mucha Museum yesterday, we saw this big tower down the street.
 So we came back today to explore it.

-is the highest separate belfry in Prague at 217 feet high and has 10 floors.
+It is called Jindrisska Vez (St. Henry's Tower) and it is the highest separate belfry in Prague at 217 feet high and has 10 floors.
 It was originally constructed in 1472, although has had several rebuilds and alterations since.

 At the top, we climbed up to the belfry, and were there when the bells chimed on the hour.
+That was cool.

 This is looking straight up at the bells through the original wooden rafters from 1879.
 The carillon plays 1,150 preprogrammed melodies, and also has a keyboard so can be played by hand.